How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 Tech Pack Tips

-1. The Tech Pack is like an instruction book or a deal for you and the vendor and must contain correct and specific details.
+1. The Tech Pack is akin to an instruction manual or a contract between you and the vendor, and it must contain accurate and specific details.
 There must be no uncertainty on the manufacturer’s behalf – the more comprehensive and straightforward the Tech Packs are, the less potential for mistake.

 2. Technical sketches are not good examples.
-They are simple, precise sketches made on a screen by a visual artist or fashion designer to display all the factory-made product information.
-With detailed specifications and your particular size, these sketches are a model for the designer to create the product precisely.
+They are simple, precise sketches created on a screen by a visual artist or fashion designer to display all the information about factory-made products.
+With detailed specifications and your specific size, these sketches serve as a model for the designer to create the product precisely.

-3. Ensure you apply your logo or registered trademark, design number, and product name to each section of your Tech Pack to prevent any misunderstanding with your maker.
+3. Ensure you apply your logo, registered trademark, design number, and product name to each section of your Tech Pack to prevent any misunderstandings with your maker.

-4. Review your finished Tech Pack closely before you give it to your warehouse.
+4. Review your finished Tech Pack carefully before submitting it to your warehouse.
 Some inaccurate or vague details could lead to miscommunication and approximate sampling or pricing (which could lead to endless emails and additional samples, which cause unnecessary expenses!).

 Final Thoughts on Apparel Tech Packs